Contents

 My personal opinion on NAKIVO:

-NAKIVO may not have decades of experience behind its shoulders, and it is definitely not the most feature-rich solution on this market.
-However, none of these factors make NAKIVO a bad enterprise data backup software.
+NAKIVO may not have decades of experience, and it is definitely not the most feature-rich solution on this market.
+However, none of these factors make NAKIVO a poor choice of enterprise data backup software.
 Quite the contrary, it is a versatile enterprise backup and recovery system that is fast, responsive, and relatively easy to work with.
 NAKIVO offers on-demand file recovery, impressive backup performance, easy first-time configuration, and an impressive customer support team.
-However, it is worth noting that NAKIVO’s services are rather expensive, and it also has the bane of most backup solutions – the lackluster reporting/logging capability.
-Storage destination are also limited.
+However, it is worth noting that NAKIVO’s services are rather expensive, and it also has the bane of most backup solutions: lackluster reporting and logging capability.
+Storage destinations are also limited.

 NetApp SnapCenter

-NetApp’s power is their availability – with over 150 offices all over the world it is capable of providing a lot of local support.
-There are a range of different backup and recovery-related functions, with the ability to have access to your data via your laptop or even the mobile phone.
-There’s a centralized interface for your monitoring, scheduling and logging efforts, and there’s a variety of different data types supported, from apps and databases to MS Exchange servers, VMs, and so on.
-Their response times are good, and according to user reviews, the centralization is quite handy.
-But there are also problems with customer experience here and there, as well as documentation thoroughness concerns.
+NetApp’s power is its availability, with more than 150 offices all over the world, it is capable of providing local support around the world.
+There are a range of different backup and recovery-related functions, with the ability to have access to data via laptop or even a mobile phone.
+There’s a centralized interface for monitoring, scheduling and logging, and it supports a variety of different data types, from apps and databases to MS Exchange servers, VMs, and so on.
+Its response times are good and, according to user reviews, its centralization is quite handy.
+But there are also problems with customer experience here and there, as well as concerns over the thoroughness of its documentation.

 Customer ratings: